starless-sky-protocol/docs/docs/getting-started.md

 ## System requeriments

-- PHP 7.0 or higher
+- PHP 7.4 or higher
+- - GMP and PECL intl extensions must be enabled
+- - (optional) OPcache should be enabled
 - Apache, Nginx or Litespeed
+- Valid strict SSL certificate

 ## Installing